openedx/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

 * Use the **<** and **>** buttons at the top and bottom of the list to navigate to the previous and next pages.

-* At the bottom of the page, the first number in the page range is editable.
+* At the bottom of the page, you can edit the first number in the page range.
   Click the number to place your cursor in the field, then enter the page number you want to jump to.